superruzafa/visual-scala-reference/_en/functions/groupBy.md

 }
 ~~~

-`groupBy` creates a `Map` that groups together those elements yielding the same key when the function `f` is applied to them.
+`groupBy` creates a `Map` by grouping the elements under the key they yield when the function `f` is applied to them.

 <figure class="diagram">
   <img src="images/groupBy.svg" alt="groupBy function">